United States men bump Swiss; men and women take curling playoff hopes to final matches

-In front of a boisterous, chanting crowd, the United States men's curling team defeated Switzerland 8-4 on Tuesday and will qualify for a playoff by beating Great Britain in its final round-robin match.
+GANGNEUNG, SOUTH KOREA – In front of a boisterous, chanting crowd, the United States men's curling team defeated Switzerland 8-4 on Tuesday and was in position to qualify for a playoff by beating Great Britain on Wednesday in its final round-robin match in Gangneung Curling Centre.

 The U.S. women lost to South Korea 9-6, but also take playoff hopes into their final match against Sweden.

-The men curl at 11 p.m.
-Twin Cities time tonight, the women at 5 a.m.
+The U.S.-Britain men's match began at 11 p.m.
+Twin Cities time Tuesday night, with the Americans leading 6-4 through seven ends at deadline of this edition of the Star Tribune.
+The U.S. team is skipped by Chisholm native John Shuster and also includes Duluth's Tyler George and John Landsteiner and Matt Hamilton of McFarland, Wis.

+The U.S.-Sweden women's match was scheduled for 5 a.m.
 Wednesday.
+The Americans are skipped by Nina Roth of McFarland, Wis., and also include Tabitha Peterson from Eagan, Aileen Geving from Duluth and Becca Hamilton of McFarland.

-If the men win, they will have a 5-4 record and will force their way into a playoff for the medal round that could include several teams.
-Sweden is 7-1 while Great Britain and Canada are 5-3.
-The United States and Japan are 4-4.
+If the men won, they would have a 5-4 record and force their way into a playoff for the medal round that could include several teams.
+Sweden was 7-1 while Great Britain and Canada were 5-3.
+The United States and Japan were 4-4.

-After trailing 2-1 early, the John Shuster-led United States team rallied for three points in the fifth and seventh ends to break open the match.
-The Swiss conceded the match after the U.S. team scored a single in the ninth end.

-The women lost to South Korea, which scored four in the sixth end to take a 6-3 lead and two in the ninth end for the final 9-6 margin.

-The U.S. women need help to make a medal-round playoff.
-They need to beat Sweden (5-2), which also has a match remaining with China.
-(Great Britain and Japan, which are 5-3, will make the medal sound by winning their final matches.)
+The U.S. women need help to make a playoff.
+They need to beat Sweden (5-2), which also had a match remaining with China.
+(Great Britain and Japan, which are 5-3, will make the medal round by winning their final matches.)

-In other words, if the U.S. women beat Sweden, they will get into a playoff if one or more of those teams finish with only five victories in the round robin.
-China also will finish 5-4 if it beats Sweden.
+If the U.S. women beat Sweden, they would get into a playoff if one or more of those teams finished with only five victories in the round robin.
+China also would finish 5-4 by beating Sweden.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.